insomniacslk/dhcp/README.md

 * `iana`: several IANA constants, and helpers used by `dhcpv6` and `dhcpv4`
 * `rfc1035label`: simple implementation of RFC1035 labels, used by `dhcpv6` and
   `dhcpv4`
+* `interfaces`, a thin layer of wrappers around network interfaces

 You will probably only need `dhcpv6` and/or `dhcpv4` explicitly.
 The rest is pulled in automatically if necessary.